need4swede/sprout-track/src/components/ui/date-time-picker/README.md

 - Clicking the date button opens a calendar popover
 - Clicking the time button opens a time picker popover
 - Selecting a date automatically closes the calendar popover
-- Time picker includes a "Done" button to confirm selection
+- Time picker popover closes when clicking outside
 - Both popovers have fixed dimensions for consistent UI
 - Popovers are positioned with awareness of the bottom of the screen